MicroStrategy/rest-api-docs/docs/common-workflows/analytics/retrieve-sql-statements-and-query-details/retrieve-dataset-sql.md

 :::

-You can retrieve the SQL statements of all datasets in a document or dossier instance.
-In this workflow sample, a dossier instance is used.
+You can retrieve the SQL statements of all datasets in a document or dashboard instance.
+In this workflow sample, a dashboard instance is used.
 However, the same workflow applies to a document instance.

-You want to view the SQL statement of every dataset in the Cost Analysis Dossier in the MicroStrategy Tutorial project.
-The object ID of the dossier is `D14F30994A4B97AD8EF6AEA5F589E30B`.
+You want to view the SQL statement of every dataset in the Cost Analysis Dashboard in the MicroStrategy Tutorial project.
+The object ID of the dashboard is `D14F30994A4B97AD8EF6AEA5F589E30B`.
 The project ID is `B7CA92F04B9FAE8D941C3E9B7E0CD754`.

 :::tip